plumbis/python-slack-dicebot/README.md

 Most commands will take in an input, do some dice related stuff, format the output and pass it back to the user.

 First `parse_slack_message(request.form)` will make the inbound slack message easier to work with.

-Next, see if the input matches a "4d6 +2" style with `parse_roll` With valid input, use `generate_roll` to roll 4x 6 sided dice and add 2 at the end.
+Next, see if the input matches a "4d6 +2" style with `parse_roll`

+With valid input, use `generate_roll` to roll 4x 6 sided dice and add 2 at the end.

-Now a custom output function, similar to `format_standard_roll` needs to be created to handle what's special about this roll type
+Now a custom output function, similar to `format_standard_roll` needs to be created to handle what's special about this roll type.

 And then take that output string and send it to `generate_slack_response` to get a valid JSON output.
 If you do not want to show the world the answer use `generate_slack_response(in_channel=False)`